As an international student in Canada, you may be able to get a job without a work permit during your studies.

-International students may work off campus without a work permit for up to 20 hours per week during regular academic sessions, and full-time during scheduled breaks, such as the winter and summer holidays or spring break.
+Once eligible for off-campus work, international students may work up to 20 hours per week during regular academic sessions, and full-time during scheduled breaks, such as the winter and summer holidays or spring break.

-In order to be eligible to work during their studies, international students must:
+In order to be eligible to work off-campus during his or her studies, an international student must:

-- Remain in satisfactory academic standing as determined by their institution; and
+- have started studying and remain in satisfactory academic standing as determined by their institution;

 The Study Hub